The Elder's Revenge

 The Elder's Revenge is an adventure published by White Wolf Publishing in 1995 for the horror live-action role-playing game Mind's Eye Theatre.

 Plot summary

 The Elder's Revenge is an adventure written by Jennifer Donaldson and John Flournoy for the Mind's Eye Theatre live-action role-playing game, itself a spinoff of the table-top horror role-playing game Vampire: The Masquerade.

-The adventure, which takes the form of a dramatic script, involves the play, The Prince.
-The script contains production notes and stage directions.
+The adventure, which takes the form of a dramatic script, involves the play, The Prince, and the script contains production notes and stage directions.
 Numerous props such as letters, lyrics and newspaper clippings are included.

 A full-scale production of the script requires seven principal actors and eight supporting actor/dancers.

 Reception

 In the August 1996 edition of Dragon (Issue #232), Rick Swan thought that given the large cast, the play should be produced by a college drama department rather than a band of role-players: "Better Elder's Revenge than an umteenth revival of Bye Bye Birdie.